mattiadurso/DL_project_template/README.md

 # DL Project Template
 This is my repo for DL projects.
 It contains the structure and most of the base code used to build up a DL project.
 I hope to mantain this during time.
-LAST UPDATE 18/03/2024.

 Reference for coding -> https://goodresearch.dev/_static/book.pdf <br>
-Running ```pylint``` for formatting. <br>

 Repo structure:
 <pre>